 This is a hybrid course.
 Students are expected to attend Tuesday & Wednesday sessions over Zoom, and in-person sessions on Thursdays.
 Students are responsible for active participation, for all material presented, and assignments.
-When submitting an assignment, students are responsible for submitting their work to the correct assignment on Moodle.
-Work submitted to the wrong assignment on Moodle will earn point deductions or may not earn any credit at all.
+When submitting an assignment, students are responsible for submitting their work to the correct assignment on Gradescope.
+Work submitted to the wrong assignment on Gradescope will earn a point deduction or may not earn any credit at all.
 Credit will not be awarded for assignments where the wrong document is submitted.
 Students are responsible for submitting their work on time.
+Students will receive an email from Gradescope when their submission is complete.
 Late assignment submissions will not be accepted over email.
 Requests for extensions due to computer or internet issues will not be granted.
 Submissions that are late due to technical issues will receive the late submission penalty.
 All the submitted assignments/assessments should bear the students' name and handwritten documents must be legible and organized to be considered for credit.